phpMussel/phpMussel/_docs/readme.EN.txt

  with phpMussel or should consider alternative options to either your anti-virus software or phpMussel.

- This information was last updated 28th August 2014 and is current for ALL versions of phpMussel, from initial release v0.1 through to latest release v0.4c at the time of writing this.
+ This information was last updated 13th September 2014 and is current for all phpMussel releases of the two most recent minor versions (v0.3-v0.4d) at the time of writing this.

  Ad-Aware                No known problems
  Agnitum                 No known problems